rhysbrooks1/CS321-002-s25-team-09/README.md

 ### 3.1.1 Demo
-An example [demo](demo/Log-File-Parsing-Demo.md) for filtering a log file is available to aid in reducing irrelevant log file information and explore Regular Expressions.
+An example [demo](demo/Log-File-Wrangling-Demo.md) for wrangling a log file is available to aid in reducing irrelevant log file information and explore Regular Expressions.

+### 3.1.2 Data Wrangling Program
+While using a text editor to wrangle the data is feasible for one file, it would be infeasible if you have to do that for hundreds or thousands of log files.
+So for this project, please write java program named `SSHDataWrangler.java` to wrangle the raw SSH data file into a useful form as decsribed above.
+You can use regular experessions nuilt into Java to accomplish the task.

+Note that we have include the final wrangled file so you can diff your output with the final form to verify the correctness.
+Including the warangled log file allows team members to proceed with other parts of the project sooner!

 ### 3.2.
 Problem

 The motivation for the problem is to analyze the frequency of certain activities and patterns within the log files; whether that be most commonly accepted passwords at certain IPs, commonly failed passwords at specific times of the day, or what common user's IPs are.

 For the given log file, we want to convert its different activity types into various B-Trees to better analyze specific types of operations, i.e. we will make 9 total B-Trees with a certain category of extracted data from the log file.

 The following are the types of B-Trees that will be created:
 - Accepted IPs